BenThink/automation-main-bot/README.md

    - overall donated gold

 The bot catches 10 errors related to the written code, from which:
-   - handles 5 major ones
+   - handles 5 major errors
-   - the rest of 5 medium erros are not disrupting the process of the bot and they can be fixed automatically or manually in the next process
+   - the rest of 5 medium errors are not disrupting the process of the bot and they can be fixed automatically or manually in the next process

    *Here's a Print Screen of the bot in action:*
  ![image](https://github.com/BenThink/automation-main-bot/assets/28758782/51799d84-3f5f-47f1-b73b-fe30f31a43e2)